atulkkale/task-manager/README.md

 # Task Manager

 Task Manager is a simple, full-stack application built with **Node.js**, **Express.js**, and **MongoDB**.
 This project provides essential task management features, allowing users to add, edit, and delete tasks, as well as mark them as completed.
 When a task is marked as completed, it appears with a strikethrough for easy identification.
-The app is hosted on [Render](https://render.com), a free hosting platform where inactive sites may take up to 60 seconds to load.
+The app is hosted on [Render](https://render.com), a free hosting platform where inactive sites may take up to 60 seconds or more to load.

 ## Project Overview